Does this test have other names?

 Juvenile arthritis, which occurs in children

-Your HLA antigens are unique to you and are determined by your genes.
-Therefore this blood test is useful in paternity investigations.
+Your HLA antigens are unique to you.
+They are determined by your genes.
+Because of that, this blood test is also useful as a paternity test.

 Why do I need this test?

-You might have this test if your healthcare provider suspects that you have ankylosing spondylitis because of pain and stiffness in your back, neck, or chest.
-This is especially true if you are a man and have symptoms in your early 30s.
+You may need this test if your healthcare provider thinks that you have ankylosing spondylitis.
+This can cause pain and stiffness in your back, neck, or chest.
+This is more common if you are a man and have symptoms in your early 30s.

-You also might have this test if you are having an organ transplant of your kidney or bone marrow, for instance.
+You also may need this test if you are having an organ or tissue transplant.
+For example, this may be a donor kidney or bone marrow.
 Your donor's HLA antigens must match yours for the transplant to have a chance to be successful.
-You might have this test if someone needs to determine paternity.

 What other tests might I have along with this test?